 - Hold the negligent party accountable when possible

-- Handle all aspects of their legal case so they can focus on healing
+- Handle all aspects of their legal case so you can focus on healing

-Start Your Traumatic Brain Injury Case As Soon As Possible
+Reach Out to a Traumatic Brain Injury Lawyer As Soon As Possible

 Per state law, we usually have up to two years following an injury to begin a lawsuit.
-Traumatic brain injury cases do take time.
-It is often difficult to know the person’s prognosis or future care needs for several months following their injury.
-However, we encourage families to connect with us as early as possible.
+Traumatic brain injury cases can take time to prepare properly.
+It is often difficult to know the final prognosis or future care needs for several months following an injury.
+This is one reason we encourage TBI victims and their families to connect with us as early as possible.

-While we cannot file a case until we know more about our client’s future, we get to work on building the case immediately.
-Knowing about it early could mean building a stronger claim because evidence disappears as time passes.
+While we cannot file a case until we know more about your future, we can start building your case immediately.
+Knowing about it early could mean building a stronger claim because evidence can disappear as time passes.

-Frequently Asked Questions (FAQs) for Our Atlanta Traumatic Brain Injury Lawyer
+Frequently Asked Questions (FAQs) Answered By Our Atlanta Traumatic Brain Injury Attorneys

-There is no way to estimate how much a traumatic brain injury case might be worth without first investigating it.
-We calculate a fair settlement value for our clients’ cases as a part of building support for their claims or lawsuits.
+There is no way to accurately estimate how much a traumatic brain injury case might be worth without a thorough investigation.
+We always calculate a fair settlement value for each client's case as a part of building support for their claims or lawsuits.
 However, this requires analyzing medical records, interviewing experts, understanding the prognosis, and discussing future care needs.

 No two cases are the same.
 If we represent you, we can calculate a settlement range for your case before we demand compensation from the insurer or take the case to trial.
-There is no way to accurately determine how much you might recover before this time.
+There is no way to accurately determine how much you might recover without receiving more details.

 Will My Insurance Payout Cover My Future Care Needs?

 Our attorneys handle catastrophic injury cases frequently.
-We understand how challenging it is to know you or your loved one faces a lifetime of care and support needs and will have to pay for those.
+We understand how challenging it is to know you or your loved one may need a lifetime of care and support and will have to pay for the related expenses.
 This is why we are adamant about pursuing compensation for your future medical needs in addition to treatment costs to date.

-Future treatment or ongoing care needs add up quickly.
+Future treatment or ongoing care expenses add up quickly.
 While each injury and recovery differ, some require around-the-clock care.
-Others need lifts, ramps, wheelchairs, and other adaptive equipment.
+Other TBI victims may need lifts, ramps, wheelchairs, and other adaptive equipment.
 We know the strain these expenses can put on a family, and we do not believe you should have to shoulder the burden.

 When someone’s careless or reckless behavior causes an accident and injuries, they should be responsible for the related expenses, both today and in the future.